Southern Syria conflict (2025–present): May

 Clashes erupted between Sweida factions, and armed groups gathered around the village of Kanaker, west of Sweida.
 This coincided with clashes in the towns of Ira, Rasas and al-Soura al-Kabira.
 The shrine and museum of Issam Zahreddine, a late Druze military officer and former commander of the Syrian Republican Guard, was vandalized and burned in al-Soura al-Kabira.
 General security vehicles were ambushed on 7 May by what state media called "outlaw groups" affiliated with the Suwayda Military Council.
-Druze leader, Hikmat al-Hijri, declared that "There is no consensus between us and the Damascus government".
+Druze leader Hikmat al-Hijri declared that "There is no consensus between us and the Damascus government".
+That same day, videos were released showing Burkan al-Furat, a group from Deir ez-Zor, bombing the city of Suwayda and the "al-Hijri militias" from Daraa Governorate.
+According to activist Samer Salloum, it was the Syrian transitional government that allowed entry into the south.

 On 21 May 2025, an armed group, "led by Fadi Nasr, with support from Tariq al-Nagoush", took Mustafa al-Bakour, the governor of Suwayda governorate, hostage at the town hall, demanding and securing the release of Raghib Qarqout, who is a convicted car thief.
 The Men of Dignity movement was mobilised and secured the governor's exit route from the building, while the Al-Jabal Brigade engaged with the gunmen.
 Al-Bakour submitted his resignation two days later.

 On 22 May, the Islamic State claimed attacks in Al-Safa, in Suwayda Governorate, against the Ministry of Defense, being the first attack by the Islamic State against the Syrian transitional government, since the Fall of Assad.

 June

 On 2 June, unidentified groups attacked a General Security Service checkpoint in Ashrafiyat Sahnaya, in Rif Dimashq Governorate, killing 3 of them.

+On 10 June, the city of Umm Dhibi, in rural Suwayda, was attacked with mortars, but no injuries were reported.

+On 24 June, Mustafa al-Bakour resumed his post as governor of the Suwayda governorate and met with al-Hijri in Qanawat and Hammoud al-Hinnawi at Al-Hikma hospital.